NateNi/Job-Scraper/README.md

 ## Planned Enhancements

 - Package the application as a desktop app with Electron.js
+- Simplify the process of running the scrapers on a schedule
 - Suggest inputs for a web scraper if the url matches a recognized pattern
 - Attempt to autogenerate a web scraper